msupply-foundation/conforma-server/documentation/List-of-Action-plugins.md

 | `isReview`                               | `statusId`                    |

 If we are wanting to chagnge the status of a **review**, the parameter `isReview` should be set to `true`.
 If `applicationId` or `reviewId` are not provided, plugin will try to retrieve from `applicationData`.

-**To-do**:

-- output also include serial
-- also update Status of associated application/review respones (on Submission)

 ---